nightscout/trio-docs/docs/EN/Setup/New-User-Setup.md

 :::{warning}
 <b>DO NOT ENABLE DYNAMIC SETTINGS YET</b>

 It is essential that Trio have enough data to make sound recommendations.
-This takes a minimum of 7-14 days.
-It is not advised to enable dynamic settings until BOTH criteria below are met:
+It is also essential that your settings are tuned to be used in an Oref algorithm and you feel comfortable using the Trio app.
+It is not recommended to enable dynamic settings until ALL criteria below are met:

- - You are sure your settings are accurate
+ - You are confident that your ISF, CR, and Basal Rates are tuned for use in the Oref algorithm
- - You have used Trio with a real CGM and real pump (not simulators) for at least 7 consecutive days
+ - You have used Trio with a real CGM and real pump (not simulators) for the recommended minimum of 7 consecutive days
+ - You are comfortable with the Trio app

 :::